wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    Sample output:

    <pre>hamster-c7d89d6db-rglf5   1/1     Running   0          48s
    hamster-c7d89d6db-znvz5   1/1     Running   0          48s
    </pre>

-9. Describe one of the pods to view its cpu and memory reservation.
-   Replace c7d89d6db-rglf5 with one of the IDs returned in your output from the previous step.
+1. Describe one of the pods to view its cpu and memory reservation to replace "c7d89d6db-rglf5" with one of the IDs returned in from the previous step:

    <pre><strong>
    kubectl describe pod hamster-c7d89d6db-rglf5